2017hchong/Rubiks-Cube-Interactive/README.md

 # Rubiks-Cube-Interactive

-Visit https://rubiks-interactive.herokuapp.com/ to see deployed code.
+Visit https://rubiks-interactive.herokuapp.com/ to see web app in action.

 Web app to learn how to solve a 2x2 Rubik's Cube Interactively using 3D interactions.

 Made with Flask, Javascript, HTML/CSS, and THREE.js